scott-kunkel/scott-kunkel.github.io/content/projects.md

 In my PhD research, I studied **how long-term exposure to a second dialect (D2) of a native language influences the mental representation of dialectal sounds**.
 My investigation focused specifically on native French speakers who had moved between France and Quebec.
 To examine how cross-dialectal exposure affects different levels of the language system, I tested changes in both speech production and perception.
 One of the most interesting patterns I found was that individuals showed *asymmetrical change* across these domains in the degree to which they adapted to a D2: mobile speakers from France showed more adaptation toward Quebec French than mobile Quebec speakers did toward Hexagonal French (i.e., the French of France).
 I argue that this reflects, in part, the **asymmetrical prestige and presence** of Hexagonal French versus Quebec French.

-I am currently expanding this work on D2 acquisition in a Francophone context in collaboration with [Nadège Fournier](https://www.researchgate.net/profile/Nadege-Fournier-2) and [Julie Auger](https://julieaugerudem.wordpress.com/).
+I am currently working to expand this work on D2 acquisition in a Francophone context in collaboration with [Nadège Fournier](https://www.researchgate.net/profile/Nadege-Fournier-2), [Josiane Riverin-Coutlée] (https://jriverincoutlee.wordpress.com/about/), and [Julie Auger](https://julieaugerudem.wordpress.com/).